AndrewGordienko/Havoc-Monkey/README.md

 [ACTION] Enabling ge-0/0/2 on vSRX1
 [RESULT] ge-0/0/2 on vSRX1 enabled
 [WAIT] Sleeping for 9.21 seconds before the next action...

+[INFO] Connected to device 192.168.255.3
+[ACTION] Injecting 350ms latency on ge-0/0/0 of vSRX3
+[RESULT] Latency of 350ms injected on ge-0/0/0 of vSRX3
+[WAIT] Waiting for 10.75 seconds before removing latency from ge-0/0/0...
+[ACTION] Removing latency on ge-0/0/0 of vSRX3 [RESULT] Latency removed from ge-0/0/0 of vSRX3
+[WAIT] Sleeping for 7.63 seconds before the next action...

+[INFO] Connected to device 192.168.255.4
+[ACTION] Creating network surge on ge-0/0/1 of vSRX4 [RESULT] Network surge created on ge-0/0/1 of vSRX4 [WAIT] Waiting for 15.32 seconds before removing surge from ge-0/0/1...
+[ACTION] Removing network surge on ge-0/0/1 of vSRX4 [RESULT] Network surge removed from ge-0/0/1 of vSRX4 [WAIT] Sleeping for 8.47 seconds before the next action...

+[INFO] Connected to device 192.168.255.2
+[ACTION] Disabling ge-0/0/3 on vSRX2
+[RESULT] ge-0/0/3 on vSRX2 disabled
+[WAIT] Waiting for 11.59 seconds before re-enabling ge-0/0/3...
+[ACTION] Enabling ge-0/0/3 on vSRX2
+[RESULT] ge-0/0/3 on vSRX2 enabled
+[WAIT] Sleeping for 5.92 seconds before the next action...

 ```

 Upon pressing `Ctrl+C`, Havoc Monkey gracefully restores all modified interfaces: